arnaudober/python_exercises/README.md

 ### <u>10.
 Blackjack</u>
 A wrap up project to use all the things we learnt so far.
 By creating the chart flow, to the full development of the program.

+### 11. Guess the number
+A simple game where the computer chooses a random number, and the user has to guess it.
+The computer will give hints to the user to help him find the number.
+The user has 10 attempts to find the number.